MediaSavvy/MediaSavvy_Wiki/Wiki/Extensions.md

 ## Android: Kiwi Browser Only

 :::warning The Kiwi browser is a chromium-based browser that supports 99% of extensions from the chrome web store.
 To download extensions just press the 3 dots at the top right of your phone and press extensions.
-The best extensions for Kiwi Browser is the same as the ones in Firefox, which is listed above.
+The best extensions for Kiwi Browser is the same as the ones on Firefox, which is listed above.
 :::